mirceaulinic/mirceaulinic.github.io/_posts/2017-10-18-even-driven-network-automation.md

 *manually*.
 And by manually I mean any sort of command that you execute on the CLI - either directly on the device, or via a configuration management tool.
-Make no mistake: while having a configuration management tool ensures consistency and brings plenty of benefits, considerable percentage of the tasks executed daily (or hourly) can be *fully automated*, via event-driven network automation.
-And this is not only about configuration changes, but also the boring email notifications you need to type manually when a BGP neighbor has been down for several days, an interface is flapping, or checking with the fiber provider why the optics level is not correct: all of these can be easily automated.
+Make no mistake: while having a configuration management tool ensures consistency and brings plenty of benefits, but considerable percentage of the tasks you execute daily (or hourly) can be *fully automated*, via event-driven network automation.
+With this, I don't refer only to configuration changes, but also the boring email notifications you need to type manually when a BGP neighbor has been down for several days, an interface is flapping, or checking with the fiber provider why the optics level is still under the threshold: all of these can be easily automated.

 Another frequent misconception is that Salt is (just) a configuration management tool.
 It is that too, but among others (including cloud provisioning,